 Today we’re going to look at some more complex data types that group data together.
-Understanding the differences between them, and especially knowing which to use and when, can sometimes trip folks up when they are learning, because as Joseph Campbell once said, “computers are like Old Testament gods: lots of rules and no mercy.”
+Understanding the differences between them, and especially knowing which to use and when, can sometimes trip folks up when they are learning – as Joseph Campbell once said, “computers are like Old Testament gods: lots of rules and no mercy.”

 In fact, a common mistake folks make while learning is they have a fear of running their code.
 Trust me on this: while you’re following all the code here, none of the code you write can somehow break your computer.
 So, make a change and run it.
 Make another change and run that.
 Just try changing your values until you feel comfortable with what’s happening – it all helps.

-Today you have ten one-minute videos to watch, and you’ll meet things like operator overloading, switch statements, and more.
-After watching each video you’re welcome to go through the optional extra reading if you want, and as always there’s a short test to help make sure you’ve understood what was taught.
+Today you have four tutorials to follow, and you’ll meet things like arrays, dictionaries, sets, and more.
+After watching each video you’re welcome to go through some optional extra reading if you want extra clarification on a topic, and there are some short tests to help make sure you’ve understood what was taught.

 You’ve finished day three now, and you’re starting to write useful Swift code – make sure to tell the world about your progress!